davidmfoote/PythonServiceCosting/README.md

 # PythonServiceCosting
-This is a simple Python 3 script for consuming a list of Services, their types, their dependencies, and their costs and exporting an xlsx file.
+This is a simple Python 3 script for consuming a list of Services, their types, their dependencies, and their costs and exporting an xlsx file that calculates total cost for each service plus the cost from predecessor services and to successor services.

 ## Requirements
 This script requires the following modules: